-George Carlin did a classic bit of comedy on the differences between the sports of baseball vs. football, giving the impression that the two sports couldn’t be more opposite in terms of pace, terminology and other factors.
+George Carlin did a classic bit of comedy on the differences between the sports of baseball players vs. football, giving the impression that the two sports couldn’t be more opposite in terms of pace, terminology, and other factors.

 Sport & Athlete Needs Assessment